VanOns/statamic-static-cache-buster/docs/functionality.md

-This is the invalidation logic the buster adds to the basic Statamic Static Cache Invalidation logic, which is still fully implemented meaning you can still configure & use the fixed URL invalidation rules as normal.
+This is the invalidation logic the buster adds to the basic Statamic Static Cache Invalidation logic, which is still fully implemented meaning you can still configure and use the fixed URL invalidation rules as normal.

 The buster also has some [configuration] to adjust the logic to your needs.